HRClab/discovery-stem/README.md

 # discovery-stem
 Discovery Stem Lessons

-# Python Lesson Dependencies
+# Python Lessons
-Several lessons will be run in special IPython notebooks
+Several lessons will be run in special IPython notebooks.
+To run them, we need the following programs:
-* IPython
+* IPython - You probably have this.
 * nbgrader -  to install, use
 ```
 pip install nbgrader